Vision for 2020

 Two of the key topics that I worked on for Industry this year were Methane Remote Sensing from Space and (Optical) SatCom.
 One of the projects I worked on (and I can disclose) has a special mention in this post: Bitlinq.
 This project emerged from an idea that popped in my head during my work on the BlockStream Satellite project, that concluded so beautifully with a test at ESTEC this summer!

 For Bitlinq, the hopes and expectations are high for some good news to share in the first quarter of 2020.

 Another topic, close to my heart, that I encountered on the outreach & PR front was 'Space Exploration'.
 As the Apollo 11 landing celebrated its 50 year anniversary on July 21 this year, I have not before talked to the media so often.
 I 'endured' a total of 31 unique media interviews this year!
+Please note, I do not get paid for these interviews.
+Strangely enough, there is no budget for content.
 Although it is superclear to me that the general public in the Netherlands is very space minded, this example does not lead our government to invest more in the programmes of the European Space Agency (ESA).
 The Netherlands has become a backbencher in the United Space of Europe and runs the risk that there will be more pull to ESTEC resources to outside of the Netherlands.
 Nevertheless, I continue with full force my Space outreach & PR efforts and my agenda for January and February is filling-up!